uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 Ultimately, it's the samples run I care about, because this is much closer to how I use the application to win games.
 I'll leave figuring this out to later.

-### A derpy moment
+### Silly moment #1: different programs' profiles can look the same
 For a while I was confused as to why playing random games was so much faster than greedy games.
 Greedy games were spending about 50% of their CPU time making moves, and the other 50% searching for the best move.
 I thought this meant that greedy games should be running at ~50% of random speed, they actually ran at less than 1% of the speed.
-I'd had my head stuck in the profiler for too long.
-The greedy agent tries all possible moves before choosing the best one, thus it's spending a lot less time actually progressing the game than the random agent.
+I'd had my head stuck in the profiler for too long - the two agents work quite differently, which isn't immediately obvious in the profiler results.
+The greedy agent tries all possible moves before choosing the best one, while the random agent immediately plays a random move.
+The greedy agent thus spends a lot less time progressing the game than the random agent.

 This can be seen by profiling with tracing.
 Tracing counts calls to every method in the program:
-- greedy agent calls to `Do()`: 4358.
+- greedy agent calls to `Do(action)`: 4358.
 Random agent: 9550.
-- greedy agent calls to `CreateNewGame`: 2.
+- greedy agent calls to `CreateNewGame()`: 2.
 Random agent: 226

-The random agent makes on average 42 calls to `Do()` per game, whereas the greedy agent makes over 2000.
+The random agent makes on average 42 calls to `Do(action)` per game, whereas the greedy agent makes over 2000.

 ## Round 3: from 20 to 50 games/sec